Golf Ticket Information

-PGA average ticket prices fluctuate for many reasons.
+PGA Tour ticket prices fluctuate for many reasons.
 The prestige of a tournament, like The Masters, can have a solidifying impact on ticket prices, but are not exempt from other factors.
-In 2013 the average ticket price for a single round to The Masters rang in at $1,811 and a four-day badge averaged just over $6,900.
+In 2015 the median ticket price for a single round to The Masters rang in at $1,154 and a four-day badge averaged just over $6,900.
 The price for both a weekly badge and single day pass at the 2015 Masters dropped from a season ago, following a continued slide since the decline of Tiger Woods.
 The emergence of a new big 3 in golf, with Rory McIlroy, Jordan Spieth, and Bubba Watson will likely see these numbers go back up in the next few years.

 Player impact on ticket prices in the PGA is arguably one of the most influential in all of sports, but a secondary factor that is more centralized to golf tournaments is specific rounds.
 More often than not, first round tickets will generally have a slightly lower ticket average than later rounds.
-While still far from the 2013 average, tickets to the second round of the 2014 Masters Tournament came in at $918.82, more than $100 higher than the second round.
-Move on to Sunday, the final round of The Masters, and the average ticket price jumps up to $1,000.
+Tickets to the second round of the 2015 Masters Tournament came in at $1,188, more than $100 higher than the second round a year ago.